A Reinforcement Learning Approach for Rebalancing Electric Vehicle Sharing Systems: Reinforcement Learning Model

 \section{Reinforcement Learning Model}

-We adopt policy gradient methods, that are similar to those popularly used in routing problems \cite{nazari2018reinforcement, kool2018attention, james2019online}, to learn the complex routing policies of shuttles \emph{directly}.
+We adopt a policy gradient method, similar to those popularly used in routing problems \cite{nazari2018reinforcement, kool2018attention, james2019online}, to learn the complex routing policies of shuttles \emph{directly}.
 In general, policy gradient methods consist of two separate networks: an actor and a critic.
-The critic estimates a value function given a state according to which the actor's parameters are set to generate policies in the direction of improvement We train an agent and a central controller to route a single shuttle and multiple shuttles in an urban network by simulating the FFEVSS environment.
-The simulator is developed to handle EVs relocations through rule-based decisions and utilizing sequence to sequence models to generate policies.
+The critic estimates a value function given a state according to which the actor's parameters are set to generate policies in the direction of improvement.
+We train an agent and a central controller to route a single shuttle and multiple shuttles in an urban network by simulating the FFEVSS environment.
+The simulator is developed to handle EV relocations through rule-based decisions and utilizing sequence-to-sequence models to generate policies.
+The overview of the model is shown in Figure \ref{fig:rl_overview}.